sdmx-twg/vtl/v2.3/workpackages/user_defined_operators/README.md

 # Concept Note: User Defined Operators (UDO)
 This work package seeks to make user defined operators more flexible and powerful, overcoming current limitations (e.g. on input parameters).

-This package's output will be a new set of rules for UDOs ...
+This package's output will be a new set of features for UDOs, possibly introducing "named parameters" together with the existing positional order approach.

 ## I. Overview and Purpose